UKHomeOffice/rtp-akka-lib/README.md

 Akka - Reusable functionality
 =============================
-Akka reusable functionality originally written for Registered Traveller UK
+Akka reusable functionality and Scala Spray functionality/template for general use (originally written for Registered Traveller UK).

 Project built with the following (main) technologies: